epfml/autoTrain/README.md

 ## Submission

-You are required to submit a ZIP file before the deadline to [autotrain@epfl.ch](mailto:autotrain@epfl.ch) containing:
+You are required to submit a ZIP file before the deadline to [autotrain@groupes.epfl.ch](mailto:autotrain@groupes.epfl.ch) containing:

 -   `README.md`: team name and team members,
 -   `train.py`: code of your optimizer,